Skip to content

 Challengeable: Yes - via manager, works council, or formal objection process.

-Submit Form 10-K Item 9A + UK FRC Provision 29 + EU CSRD ESRS G1-3 fraud risk disclosures Are SOX 404 + UK FRC Provision 29 + EU CSRD ESRS G1-3 + G1-4 fraud risk disclosures complete and accurate?
+Submit the Form 10-K Item 9A, UK FRC Provision 29 and EU CSRD ESRS G1-3 fraud-risk disclosures Are the fraud-risk disclosures complete and accurate across SOX 404, UK FRC Provision 29 and EU CSRD ESRS G1-3 and G1-4?
 AI Agent Auditor

-LLM-supported disclosure drafting per SEC Form 10-K Item 9A (Controls and Procedures including fraud risk) plus Form 10-Q Item 4 plus UK Companies Act Section 414CB strategic report principal risks (fraud + bribery + money laundering) plus UK FRC Provision 29 board declaration plus EU CSRD ESRS G1-3 prevention and detection of corruption and bribery plus G1-4 confirmed incidents disclosure.
-Material fraud disclosures plus remediation discussion plus Section 302 effectiveness conclusion.
-Disclosure committee + general counsel + external auditor coordination required; submission via SEC EDGAR plus UK Companies House plus EU Member State filing portals
+LLM-supported disclosure drafting covers SEC Form 10-K Item 9A and Form 10-Q Item 4 (Controls and Procedures, including fraud risk), the UK Companies Act Section 414CB strategic report principal risks on fraud, bribery and money laundering, the UK FRC Provision 29 board declaration, and EU CSRD ESRS G1-3 and G1-4 corruption disclosures.
+It produces the material fraud disclosures, remediation discussion and Section 302 effectiveness conclusion.
+The disclosure committee, general counsel and external auditor coordinate the result, which is filed via SEC EDGAR, UK Companies House and EU Member State portals.

 Decision Record